 All California employees have a right to be paid for their work.
 When an employer refuses to pay wages an employee has earned, or when the employer violates state or federal laws governing wages and overtime, employees are entitled to a remedy.

 The Cooper Law Firm helps workers recover the back pay and other remedies to which they are entitled.
-From their offices in Orange County, the employment lawyers at The Cooper Law Firm are dedicated to helping workers who have been cheated or exploited by employers that violate laws governing the payment of compensation.
+From their offices in Orange County, the employment lawyers at The Cooper Law Firm are dedicated to helping workers who have been cheated or exploited by employers that violate laws.

 Employers are required to pay the amount they agreed to pay for the work that an employee performs.
 That requirement protects all California employees, whether they receive hourly pay, a salary, or a commission.

 The Cooper Law Firm helps employees bring claims for payment of unpaid wages.
 We also represent individuals who were paid less than they are owed.
 Our experienced lawyers know employment legalities inside out.
 Examples of unpaid and underpaid wage claims include: